STEPHENMUCHANGA/airbnb-clone-project/README.md

 #### This section provide the importance of securing backend APIs which include:
 1. REST API: Detailed documentation available through the OpenAPI standard, including endpoints for users, properties, bookings, and payments
 2. GraphQL API: Provides a flexible query language for retrieving and manipulating data
-#### The major API to be used is REST API that will secure and safeguard endpoints of the application.
+#### The major API to be used is REST API that will secure and safeguard endpoints of the application
 1. Users

 - GET /users/ - List all users